 "The eight track work is nothing short of exquisite....Carr doesn’t leave the impression that he has much to learn in the music game.
 The instrumental progression in his songs resonates, making you feel a part of the journey while his ethereal vocals dance around them." — IMPOSE (on “The Last Day of Fighting”)

 "Lush and delicate and, really, embodied what the world sounds like when it's about to blossom.
 He is just about one of the best solo performers I've seen in years." — CHOIR CROAKS

 The gorgeous, folk-infused album…feels warm and familiar, while also being like nothing you’ve ever heard. — UOFTASTE

-Tim Carr is a singer/composer, producer and multi-instrumentalist.
-His music is a mix of instrumental interludes, and minimal folkesque songs inspired by African rhythms, melodies of the French Romantics and 60s pop.
+TIM CARR is a Los Angeles based singer, composer, producer and multi-instrumentalist.
+His music is a stunning mix of instrumental interludes, and minimal folkesque songs inspired by African rhythms, melodies of the French Romantics and 60s pop.

 Raised in Marin County, Northern California, Carr was surrounded by a family of musicians.
 At an early age he immersed himself into music and studied Jazz drums at the prestigious California Institute of the Arts.
 In college he began working with The Americans and HAIM, which led to performing with notable acts such as Lucinda Williams, Devendra Banhart, Julian Casablancas, and Nick Cave.
 His time with the band The Americans saw him performing on Letterman, recording with T Bone Burnett, as well as being featured in the Emmy-nominated documentary American Epic, which was produced by T Bone Burnett, Jack White and Robert Redford.